 Disclaimer: This post may contain affiliate links.

 The Paul Reed Smith SE Standard 24 comes in three beautiful finishes: Whale Blue (shown above), Vintage Cherry, and Tobacco Sunburst.
 The finishes are transparent, allowing you to see through to the wood grain of the solid mahogany body.
-The body contours add both visual interest and playing comfort.
-The lower cutaway allows easy access to the upper frets while still retaining that classic PRS shape, and the small heel doesn’t get in the way of your playing.
+The body contours add both visual interest and playing comfort for your strumming hand.
+The lower cutaway allows easy access to the upper frets while still retaining that classic PRS shape, and the small heel doesn't get in the way of your playing.
 The zebra pickups combined with the cream-colored pickup ring and binding give the guitar a classic, vintage look.

 Traditional PRS bird inlay fret-markers lend some functional elegance to the guitar.
 A glossy satin finish protects the body, giving the wood depth and a beautiful sheen.